CRO For Mobile: How to Increase Mobile Device Conversions?

 High bounce rates signal a few issues, like slow load times, confusing layouts, or hard-to-read text.
 Mobile bounce rates have the highest average at around 51%, compared to 43% on desktops.
 But optimized sites can cut that down to under 40%.
 Why does it matter?

-Bouncing visitors mean missed opportunities.
+Bouncing visitors means missed opportunities.
 A mobile-friendly site reduces frustration and keeps visitors exploring, be it through snappy content, sticky CTAs, or navigation that feels intuitive.
 Every reduction in bounce rate means your visitors are finding what they need, making them more likely to convert.

 3. Average Session Duration on mobile